 With the college's 3+2 program, international students earn both a bachelor's degree from their home institution and a master's degree from Wayne State University in just five years.
 Students study for three years at their home institution and work toward a master of science in engineering during their fourth and fifth year at Wayne State.

-In May 2013, 12 Chinese students were the first to graduate from the program, earning master's degrees in computer science.
-Currently, there are 30 students from seven Chinese institutions enrolled, and the college has hosted students from India, Nigeria, Egypt and the United Kingdom.
+Our college routinely hosts students from numerous Chinese institutions, as well as India, Nigeria, Egyupt and the United Kingdom.
 These international students pursue advanced degrees in computer science, electric-drive vehicle engineering, civil and environmental engineering, and more.
 The 3+2 program builds a pipeline of international students, offers College of Engineering students the chance to work with team members from different cultures, and strengthens partnerships with institutions in other countries.

 Wayne State University partners with select universities to offer a 3+2 program.
 Students enrolled in this program study for three years at their home university, earning a bachelor's degree upon completion, and then study at Wayne State for two years to earn a master's degree.